Help Center

 If you, just like me, are wondering why there’s some creativity missing for the names of Bricks’ resources – well, I feel you, but what to do?

 This is another library for Bricks Builder templates called BricksPlus.
-It offers around 400 templates for different purposes.
+It offers over 1300 templates for different purposes, including full website templates and wireframes.
+They all made for frameworks – ACCS, Core, and Vanilla.
+Plus, they offer 60+ Figma templates.

 The design: